ENVIRONMENTAL PROGRAM

 The Environmental Program was created because we understand the importance of being active positive stewards of our land and resources.
 We want to see our land continue to thrive for future generations, and in order to do so we need to care for it and protect it.
 Changes will come, but we must be prepared to meet these challenges utilizing safe practices, future planning, and smart preparation.

+Thank you to all who joined us for the Environmental Summit!
 This summit is geared for Environmental Workers through the Bering Strait Region.
 Join us to engage with protecting our lands and waters!

 There is no charge for registration, however we do have limited space available.
 Priority will be given to regional IGAP Coordinators, Environmental Workers, and Tribal Leaders.
+Download the Agenda

 The Kawerak Backhaul Program provides technical assistance to tribal environmental programs, such as those funded by the Environmental Protection Agency Indian General Assistance Program (EPA IGAP).
 Our program hosts environmental trainings and conferences, assists villages with IGAP grant writing, accepts universal waste all year long (such as electronic waste, fluorescent bulbs, and lead-acid batteries), and assists with general backhauling logistics.